Patrice Bart-Williams: Career

-Patrice continues to tour regularly throughout Europe, North and South America and Africa, often with his house band, The Supowers.
+Patrice continues to tour regularly throughout Europe, North and South America and Africa, often with his house band, the Supowers.

 Patrice is currently represented under Because Music for France and Belgium and his own label, Supow Music, for Germany, Austria, Switzerland and the rest of the world.

 Production work

-Patrice has produced or co-produced most of his own albums, including 2013's "Rising of the Son."
-In 2011, Patrice produced Selah Sue's top single, "Ragga Muffin," which was followed by a US version featuring J. Cole.
+Patrice has produced or co-produced most of his own albums, including 2013's Rising of the Son.
+In 2011, Patrice produced Selah Sue's single "Ragga Muffin", which was followed by a US version featuring J. Cole.
 Production work was also done with Goody Mob's Cee Lo Green.
-Her album went on to sell 1 million copies.
-He produced Cody ChesnuTT's critically acclaimed LP, "Landing on A Hundred," in 2012, ChesnuTT's first release after a 10-year hiatus.
+Her album went on to sell one million copies.
+He produced Cody ChesnuTT's album Landing on a Hundred in 2012, which was ChesnuTT's first release after a 10-year hiatus.

 In an interview, Patrice talked about why he needed to produce.
 "As a producer for others I learned a lot about the mistakes WE artistes tend to make.
 Like throwing away the best vocal take or not trying to use our best song because we don't like it.
-I do not want to do that anymore."
+I do not want to do that anymore".

-Following in his father's footsteps, Patrice delved into film by scoring the documentaries of TED prize winner street artist JR's "Women are Heroes," and "Inside Out."
-JR subsequently did the cover art of "One" and crafted the 2013 and 2014 stage art for Patrice performances and videos.
+Following in his father's footsteps, Patrice delved into film by scoring the documentaries of street artist JR's Women are Heroes, and Inside Out.
+JR subsequently did the cover art of One and crafted the 2013 and 2014 stage art for Patrice's performances and videos.